-I’m an independent editor, writer, and teacher with two decades of experience working with professional and aspiring journalists and authors—at major national news organizations, in print and online, and in the classroom.
-A native of the San Francisco Bay Area, I have also lived in New York City and Washington, D.C., and now make my home in Chicago.
+I’m an independent editor, writer, and teacher with over two decades’ experience working with professional and aspiring journalists and authors—at major national news organizations, in print and online, and in the classroom.
+A native of the San Francisco Bay Area, I’ve also lived in New York City and Washington, DC, and now make my home in Chicago.

 Before going freelance, I was an editor at The New York Times Book Review, where I previewed hundreds of fiction and nonfiction galleys each year and assigned and edited reviews, columns, and essays.
 Before that, I was a copy editor on the Book Review and on the National desk of the Times, and before that, I was an editor at the Washington Post and at CNET News.com, in San Francisco.
 (If you’re thinking about hiring me and would like to see a fuller résumé, please ask.
 Or, find me on LinkedIn.)

-In 2012–13, I was a Nieman Fellow at Harvard University, where I studied literary and cultural criticism, narrative writing, journalism innovation, and more.
-These days, in addition to editing, I’m an adjunct faculty member in the Writer’s Studio at the University of Chicago’s Graham School of Continuing Liberal and Professional Studies, where I teach courses on writing and revision.
-I have spoken at conferences and other public events about editing, writing, and careers in journalism and publishing, and am a member of the Editorial Freelancers Association and Chicago Women in Publishing.
+In 2012–13, I was a Nieman Fellow at Harvard University, where I studied literary and cultural criticism and narrative writing.
+These days, in addition to editing, I’m an adjunct faculty member in the Writer’s Studio at the University of Chicago’s Graham School, where I teach courses on writing and revision; and I’m a mentor for the Center for Fiction’s NYC Emerging Writers Fellowship.
+I’ve spoken at conferences and other public events about editing, writing, and careers in journalism and publishing.
+And I’m a member of the Editorial Freelancers Association and Chicago Women in Publishing.

 Before I became an editor, I was a ballet dancer, and my past vocation absolutely informs my present one.
 I believe in technical mastery and artistry—in knowing the rules and when to bend them.
 I prize detail, daring, precision, rhythm, surprise, clarity, and beauty.
 I learned these principles from dancing, and rely on them every time I turn a page.